 SSH uses public-key cryptography to authenticate the remote computer and allow the remote computer to authenticate the user, if required.
-You can create ssh keys as follows under any Linux or UNIX like operating systems including Mac OS X.[donotprint]
+You can create ssh keys as follows on any Linux or UNIX-like operating systems including Mac OS X.[donotprint]

-The ssh-keygen generates, manages and converts authentication keys for ssh client and server usage.
+The ssh-keygen command generates, manages and converts authentication keys for ssh client and server usage.
 Type the following command to generate ssh keys (open terminal and type the command):